 - Overall hygiene.
 Repeated contact with the floor on either an indoor or outdoor court and passing it around from one player to another not only exposes your ball to dust and dirt.
 Germs and viruses can also be making their way into the ball’s surface as you dribble or pass it around during games.
 Disinfecting your ball reduces the presence of these harmful organisms.
 Of course, this isn’t a substitute for washing your hands thoroughly after every game.

-Now that you know about these key reasons, let’s look into the various methods on how you can clean and disinfect your basketball.
+Now that you know about the key reasons, let us look into the various methods on how you can clean and disinfect your basketball.
 Here are some quick and easy ways:

 1. Quick Clean

 Let’s begin with the quick clean method which you can use for any type of basketball (rubber, composite leather or leather).

 Most basketball manufacturers recommend that you wipe down your ball with a rag after every use.
 This will help keep it clean and in good shape.
 You don’t have to give the ball a deep clean very often and it is not recommended as this will degrade the outer material of the ball.